Clinical Documentation Specialist

 Arkansas Tech University

-The health information technology technical certificate from Arkansas Tech university can be extremely useful to an aspiring clinical documentation specialist.
-In just one year, students can gain the necessary skills to understand the origin, use, content, and format of health records.
+The health information technology technical certificate from Arkansas Tech University can be extremely useful to an aspiring clinical documentation specialist.
+In just one year, students can gain the necessary skills to understand health records’ origin, use, content, and format.
 The 2018/2019 graduating class from this program had an impressive 100 percent pass rate on the Registered Health Information Technician (RHIT) exam.

-Arkansas Tech University also offers an in-person health information technology associate degree program made up of 60 credits.
-Graduates of these programs will be able to take up roles such as data analysts, medical billing specialists, medical coders, and medical compliance specialists.
+Arkansas Tech University also offers a 60-credit in-person health information technology associate degree program.
+Graduates of these programs can take up roles such as data analysts, medical billing specialists, medical coders, and medical compliance specialists.

 • Location: Ozark, AR